 Ten Commandments of Firearm Safety

-- Treat every firearm with the same respect as a loaded firearm.
+- Treat shotguns, which you can buy from a gun shop, with the same respect as a loaded firearm.
 If you become careless with unloaded guns, you will soon become careless with loaded guns.

 - Identify your target and what is behind it before you shoot.
 Never shoot at movement.
 Make sure you know what is behind your target before you shoot.